 If I can help it, I’m still in good shape and enjoying life as much as I do now.

 My kids are starting to become of age then, and surely looking for higher education elsewhere.

 Either my wife and I will follow them to where ever they choose to study or we do something else like staying here or take a few years in another place.

 Maybe there’s a new hobby I can dedicate some of my spare time on or maybe I’ll be engaged in some sport here on the island.

 Cause that’s something I like to encourage on a place like this, more organized activities that are not dependent on the tourist industry.
 Everyone needs to have a vivid community where people can activate themselves.

 I’m a restless soul and a doer.

 I will always be up to new projects and interact between people.

 Back in Sweden my latest company was involved in the development of intelligent housing.

-I really hope that I can implement some of these skills here on the island and contribute to reduce dependency from elsewhere.
+I really hope that I can implement some of these skills here on the island and contribute to reducing dependency from elsewhere.